 This policy uses the term 'alleged perpetrator(s)' and where appropriate 'perpetrator(s)'.
 These are widely used and recognised terms and the most appropriate to aid understanding in this policy.
-However, schools and colleges should think very carefully about terminology, especially when speaking in front of pupils, not least because in some cases the abusive behaviour will have been harmful to the perpetrator as well.
+However, schools and colleges should think very carefully about terminology, especially when speaking in front of children, not least because in some cases the abusive behaviour will have been harmful to the perpetrator as well.

-This policy will: -
+This part of the policy will: -

-- Set out our strategies for preventing, identifying and managing child on child abuse - Take a contextual approach to safeguarding all pupils and young people involved.
-Acknowledging that pupils who have allegedly abused their peers or displayed harmful sexual behaviour are themselves vulnerable and may have been abused by peer, parents or adults in the community.
+• Set out our strategies for preventing, identifying and managing child on child abuse sexual behaviour are themselves vulnerable and may have been abused by peer, parents or adults in the community.